intp8/bb/README.md

 Some cleaning and basic editing of a few of the files was carried out in spreadsheets.
 Subsequently the notebooks in the **[data-prep](https://github.com/intp8/boris-bikes/tree/master/data-prep)** directory have been run to produce the collated output in the **[data](https://github.com/intp8/boris-bikes/tree/master/data)** directory used by the primary notebooks.

-I hope to automate the collection and cleaning of the raw data or provide instructions so that the process can be repproduced in full and updated periodically.
+I hope to automate the collection and cleaning of the raw data or provide instructions so that the process can be reproduced in full and updated periodically.

-Please contact me if you would like the raw-data required by the data-prep files and I can make it available or point you to the sources.